NoobSambit/docbuilder/ENV_SETUP.md

 ## Backend Setup

-The backend requires Google Cloud credentials for the Gemini LLM and general server configuration.
+The backend requires Groq API credentials for the LLM and general server configuration.

 ### File Location
 `backend/.env`